Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Baselines, learning dynamics exploration

-A sample of the gradient of the expected return is $[R(\tau_i)-b] \nabla_\theta \log \pi_\theta(\tau_i)$.
-Thus, if $R(\tau_i) - b$ is positive, which happens more often when the baseline $b$ is small, the update rule will increase the probability $\pi_\theta(\tau_i)$.
-This leads to an increase in the probability of taking the actions the agent took before, regardless of their quality.
-This is reflected in the results for the $\epsilon=-1$ case.
+Thus, supposing we sample action $a_i$, if $r(a_i) - b$ is positive, which happens more often when the baseline $b$ is small (more negative), the update rule will increase the probability $\pi_\theta(a_i)$.
+This leads to an increase in the probability of taking the actions the agent took before, regardless of their quality (see Fig.\ref{fig:-1} for $\epsilon=-\nicefrac{1}{2}$).
 Because the agent is likely to choose the same actions again, we call this \textit{committal} behaviour.

-While a smaller baseline leads to committal behaviour, a larger baseline makes the agent second-guess itself.
-If $R(\tau_i) - b$ is negative, which happens more often when $b$ is large, the parameter update decreases the probability $\pi_\theta(\tau_i)$ of the sampled trajectory $\tau_i$, reducing the probability the agent will re-take the actions it just took.
-While this might slow down convergence, this also makes it harder for the agent to get stuck.
-This is reflected in the $\epsilon = 1$ case, as all the learning curves end up at the optimal policy.
+While a smaller baseline leads to committal behaviour, a larger (more positive) baseline makes the agent second-guess itself.
+If $r(a_i) - b$ is negative, which happens more often when $b$ is large, the parameter update decreases the probability $\pi_\theta(a_i)$ of the sampled action $a_i$, reducing the probability the agent will re-take the actions it just took, while increasing the probability of other actions.
+This might slow down convergence but it also makes it harder for the agent to get stuck.
+This is reflected in the $\epsilon = \nicefrac{1}{2}$ case (Fig.\ref{fig:1}), as all the learning curves end up at the optimal policy.
 We call this \textit{non-committal} behaviour.

 While the previous experiments used perturbed variants of the minimum-variance baseline to control for the variance, this baseline would usually be infeasible to compute in more complex MDPs.
-Instead, a more typical choice of baseline would be the value function~\citep[Ch.~13]{sutton18book}, which we evaluate in Fig. \ref{fig:trajectories}.
-We see that choosing the value function as a baseline generated good results on this task, despite it not being the minimum variance baseline.
-The reason becomes clearer when we write the value function as $\displaystyle V^\pi = b^\ast - \tfrac{\textrm{Cov}(R, \|\nabla \log \pi\|^2)}{\E[\|\nabla \log \pi\|^2]}$.
-The term $\textrm{Cov}(R, \|\nabla \log \pi\|^2)$ typically becomes negative as the gradient becomes smaller on trajectories with high rewards during the optimization process, leading to the value function being an optimistic baseline, justifying a choice commonly made by practitioners.
+Instead, a more typical choice of baseline would be the value function~\citep[Ch.~13]{sutton18book}, which we evaluate in Fig. \ref{fig:v}.
+Choosing the value function as a baseline generated trajectories converging to the optimal policy, even though their convergence may be slow, despite it not being the minimum variance baseline.
+The reason becomes clearer when we write the value function as $\displaystyle V^\pi = b^\ast_\theta - \tfrac{\textrm{Cov}(r, \|\nabla \log \pi\|^2)}{\E[\|\nabla \log \pi\|^2]}$ (see Appendix \ref{app:value_minvar_baseline}).
+The term $\textrm{Cov}(r, \|\nabla \log \pi\|^2)$ typically becomes negative as the gradient becomes smaller on actions with high rewards during the optimization process, leading to the value function being an optimistic baseline, justifying a choice often made by practitioners.